-It’s great that you are interested in volunteering - more than 200 people like you volunteer with us every year and find the experience of helping a family and developing a relationship with a child with a disability rich and rewarding.
+It’s great that you are interested in volunteering - many people like you volunteer with us every year and find the experience of helping a family and developing a relationship with a child or young person/young adult with a disability rich and rewarding.

 In just a couple of minutes, you’ll find out a bit about Extended Families and the services we provide, plus what it’s like to be a volunteer.

 To navigate through the presentation, click on each slide number (there are two in this section) and then click 'next chapter' to move to the next section.

 Extended Families is an organisation committed to child safety.